 Once upon a time GIFs and emoji didn’t belong into conversational business dictionary but that has changed.
 Significantly!

 When it comes to online chat, GIFs and Emoji serve as a handy substitute to facial expressions, hand gestures and other character reactions.
-Subtle use of these graphic elements will make the chat seem more natural as well as more entertaining.
+A subtle use of these graphic elements will make the chat seem more natural as well as more entertaining.

 A video, on the other hand, is a great way to share a big chunk of information without bombarding your customers with essay-worthy messages.